Who was that?!? Unheralded ballers who mattered in Week 2

 11 carries, 138 yards, TD; 3 receptions, 21 yards in 30-27 win over the Lions

-Why it matters: Losing Jerick McKinnon for the year before the season started screamed chaos for the 49ers, but Breida has done more than hold his own.
+Why it matters: Losing Jerick McKinnon for the year before the season started screamed chaos for the 49ers, but Breida has more than held his own.
 His big 66-yard touchdown run gave the 49ers just enough to get their first win.
 Breida has been more productive than veteran Alfred Morris.

 Titans trick Texans with fake punt for TD